TheYuanLiao/sysmo-data/README.md

 *We input the agents' daily activity plans along with the road network into MATSim for iterative replanning, aiming for a convergence on optimal activity plans for all agents.
 Subsequently, we retrieve the individual mobility trajectories of agents from the MATSim simulation.
-The setup adheres to the MATSim 13.0 benchmark scenario, with slight adjustments.
+The setup adheres to the MATSim 13.0 benchmark scenario (`src\config_samm.xml`), with slight adjustments.
 The strategy for replanning integrates BestScore (60%), TimeAllocationMutator (30%), and ReRoute (10%)— the percentages denote the proportion of agents utilizing these strategies.